panzerdp/dmitripavlutin.com/posts/099-react-controlled/index.md

 The state of the component is now an object `values`.
 That's usually shorter than creating state variables for each input field.

-`getHandler` is a factory function that returns event handlers for the corresponding property.
-The returned event handler updates the state object property.
+`getHandler` is a factory function that returns event handlers to update the property supplied as an argument.
+The returned event handler is assigned to `onChange` prop of the input field.

+The benefit of such a design is that you can handle a lot of input fields without adding too much boilerplate code.

 ## 3. The state as the source of truth